Developing SSE Type MCP Services

 }

-// Send tool results back to AI for final reply
+// Send tool results back to AI to get the final reply

 const finalResponse = await aiClient.messages.create({